When to plant Hostas in Levy County, FL

 Levy County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 2 and first fall frost is November 28.

-Levy County County sits in USDA Zone 9a.
+Levy County sits in USDA Zone 9a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Levy County County's climate?
+Can Hostas grow in Levy County's climate?

 Your Levy County Garden Planner — Free